inabikarilibrary/inalib/inapedia/players/italian/marinucci79.md

 # marinucci79

-marinucci79 is an Italian player, maining Nomash.
+marinucci79 is an Italian :it: player, maining Nomash.

 ## Achievements